 Opening Doorz Editorial | April 11, 2018

-Dr. Aditi Govitrikar on her workout routine, eating habits and spiritual quotient…
+Dr Aditi Govitrikar on her workout routine, eating habits and spiritual quotient…

 I believe in a healthy body, resides a healthy mind.
-As a medical doctor, psychologist and wellness counselor: I like to practice what I preach and look after my body.
+As a medical doctor, psychologist and wellness counsellor: I like to practice what I preach and look after my body.
 I am mindful of my flexibility, strength and stamina and see to it that I take care of these three components.
-To incorporate all these, I do a mix of yoga, weight-training and functional training.
-On an average, I work out thrice a week.
+To incorporate all these, I do a mix of yoga, weight training and functional training.
+On average, I work out thrice a week.
 Occasionally, I swim or go for walks in nature.
 The trick is to keep active throughout the day.
-Sitting is the new smoking; it has been found that sitting for long period of time increases mortality.
+Sitting is the new smoking; it has been found that sitting for a long period of time increases mortality.
 I make it a point to stand up and stretch or walk to get water or do some errand after every 40 minutes of sitting.
 I set goals for myself every month and work towards achieving them; be it for my body or my mind.

 I am a vegetarian.
 I believe in eating healthy and in moderation.
 My diet consists of salad and fruits.
 I have a light breakfast, mostly idli, dosa, poha or sometimes fruits with a cup of sugarless tea.
 I have a ragi roti, bowl of veggies and dal for lunch.
 Sometimes I have a salad.
 In the afternoon, along with a cup of tea, I have a light snack of sprouts bhel or baked soya chips.
-Dinner is soup with stir-fried veggies and a little tofu or paneer.
+Dinner is a soup with stir-fried veggies and a little tofu or paneer.
 Occasionally, I have dalia khichdi.
 If I go out, I select healthy options.
 If I feel hungry, I munch on nuts or a fruit or a glass of buttermilk.
 I listen to my body but don’t fill my stomach fully.
 The trick is to chew slowly.
 Today, we eat in a rush and aren’t aware of how much we eat.
 I have also seen people eat the same quantity they ate when they were 20 years old; one needs to reduce the food intake as one ages as our metabolism slows down and we become less active as we grow older.
 Having said that, I don’t believe in starving!

-I have been practicing yoga with pranayama for many years.
+I have been practising yoga with pranayama for many years.
 I am an ardent Vipassana practitioner.
 A combination of these has led me to become mindful and aware of myself and my surroundings.
 Today, the stress levels are very high.
 I find refuge in positive thinking and mindful thinking.
-As I have studied Positive Psychology course from Harvard, I realized and have implemented the measures and activities from my toolkit for myself and my clients.
+As I have studied Positive Psychology course at Harvard, I realized and have implemented the measures and activities from my toolkit for myself and my clients.
 I have seen tremendous success.
-My endeavor is to improve the happiness quotient of our beautiful nation which ranks a deplorable 133rd on the World Happiness Index this year.
+My endeavour is to improve the happiness quotient of our beautiful nation which ranks a deplorable 133rd on the World Happiness Index this year.
 Last year and the year before that we were ranked 128.